 Choosing to rent a house or flat to students is a great use of a property investment.
-There will always be a demand for this style of property, especially in big university towns and cities.
+There will always be a demand for apartments and other rental properties, especially in big university towns and cities.
 However, renting to this demographic is going to be very different compared to renting to a young professional or a family.
 It would be wise for you to get help from a rental management service to handle all aspects of your property rehab and repairs.
 For additional information about this, visit myHomeSpot.com.
 Here are some of the things you should know before renting to students.

 Location is Important

 Location is important with any property, but things become slightly different when students are involved.
 You generally find that students either want to be near the university, or they are happy to live a little further away if the rent is cheaper and they have access to a vibrant local community with things like local cafes and shops.